The ARTLENS Gallery is currently closed. Download the ArtLens App to explore from anywhere!

 Come Experience What Everyone's Talking About!

 ArtLens Exhibition is an experiential gallery that puts you—the viewer—into conversation with masterpieces of art, encouraging engagement on a personal, emotional level.
-ArtLens Exhibition features a collection of 20 masterworks of art that will rotate every 18 months to provide new, fresh experiences for repeat visitors.
+ArtLens Exhibition features a collection of 20 masterworks of art that will rotate every 24 months to provide new, fresh experiences for repeat visitors.
 There are 16 innovative games, centered on the following themes: Composition, Symbols, Gesture + Emotion, and Purpose.
 Each artwork in ArtLens Exhibition has two corresponding games in different themes, allowing you to dive deeper into understanding the object.The art selection and barrier-free digital interactives inspire you to approach the museum’s collection with greater curiosity, confidence, and understanding.
 Transitioning away from touchscreen technology, ArtLens Exhibition interactives use gesture-sensing projections that respond seamlessly to body movement and facial recognition as you approach, immersing you in the experience.
-ArtLens Exhibition opened to the public at the Solstice Party in June 2017.
+The initial iteration of ArtLens Exhibition opened to the public in June 2017.
+In June 2019, ArtLens Exhibition reopened with a new display of 21 artworks from across the collection – from medieval to decorative arts to contemporary.

 ArtLens Studio uses innovative technology to give visitors the opportunity to use movement and play to connect to the collection.
 While visitors of all ages are having fun, they are also looking closer, making connections, and practicing skills that will enhance their experience with art throughout the museum.
 Reveal and Zoom is a large 4k video wall where visitors use their bodies to reveal artworks or zoom into an artwork in great detail.
 The Create Studio, which allows visitors to create their own digital artworks, consists of four stations: Pottery Wheel, Collage Maker, Portrait Maker, and Paint Play.
 These installations use a combination of time-of-flight depth cameras, custom C++ software, and real-time graphics to create interactive experiences that allow visitors to experiment with traditional artistic techniques in a playful, gesture-based way.
 Visitors may save creations by sharing them on the museum’s Tumblr site.
 ArtLens Studio re-opened in June 2016.

 The international award-winning ArtLens App combines the most current technology and innovative design with a wealth of interpretive content for every work of art on view at the Cleveland Museum of Art.
 The App’s redesigned interface is clean and intuitive and the wayfinding map is more responsive, using 240+ iBeacons throughout every gallery in the museum to improve accuracy and eliminate the need for paper maps.
 ArtLens App uses Bluetooth technology to connect to the museum’s iconic ArtLens Wall and all ArtLens Exhibition interactives.
 All artworks favorited at the ArtLens Wall or explored in ArtLens Exhibition gameplay save seamlessly to the “You” section of the App and appear on the digital Beacon at the entrance of ARTLENS Gallery.
 Photos taken during ArtLens Exhibition gameplay save directly to a device's camera roll.
 ArtLens App enhances the visitor’s museum experience by providing the option to design individual tours, offering tools to better understand artwork through augmented reality, and guiding users with interactive real-time maps.
+New in June 2019, ArtLens App can now scan 3D objects in ArtLens Exhibition, an exciting update that provides visitors with even more interpretive content.
 ArtLens App may be used on-site or from anywhere in the world.

 ArtLens App (ArtLens Download Instructions) is available for FREE download to iOS9 or higher, or Android devices (4.4+) from the iTunes App Store or Google Play.